-- Use vSphere Client and vCenter instead of COS. - Avoid Linux-based clients unless on secure network. - Use certificates signed by an authority.
+- Use vSphere Client and VMware vCenter instead of COS. - Avoid Linux-based clients unless on a secure network. - Use certificates signed by an authority.

 OPERATIONAL ELEMENT DESCRIPTION Code Code String Name Short name of guideline.
 Description Description of the operational pattern or condition.
 Risk or Control Description of the risk being mitigated.
 Recommendation Level <see descriptions="" level="" recommendation="">.</see> Condition or Steps Concise description of the specific conditions to meet or avoid, and/or the steps needed to achieve this.
+Test Any procedure or way to show evidence that the guideline is being followed, if this is possible.